michaeltoth/projects/LendingClub.md

 <img src="http://www.michaeltoth.net/img/by_grade.png", alt="Performance by Grade")>
 <br>

-We see a similar pattern in the subgrades, although there is a bit of fluctuation in the rates of default for the G1-G5 subgrades.
+We see a similar pattern for the subgrades, although the trend begins to weaken across the G1-G5 subgrades.
 On further investigation, I found that there are only a few hundred data points for each of these subgrades, in contrast to thousands of data points for the A-F subgrades, and these differences are not large enough to be significant.

 <br>
 <img src="http://www.michaeltoth.net/img/by_subgrade.png", alt="Performance by SubGrade")>
 <br>

-In general, it looks like the Lending Club grading system does a pretty great job of predicting ultimate loan performance, but let's check out some of the other available data to see what else we can find.
+In general, it looks like the Lending Club grading system does a pretty great job of predicting ultimate loan performance, but let's check out some of the other available data to see what other trends we might be able to find in the data.

 <br>
 ####Home Ownership

-The Lending Club data shows 3 main classifications for home ownership: mortgage (outstanding mortgage payment), own (home is owned outright), and rent.
-I would expect those with mortgages to default less frequently than those who rent, both because there are credit requirements to get a mortgage and because those with mortgages will in aggregate tend to be in better financial health.
+The Lending Club data has 3 main classifications for home ownership: mortgage (outstanding mortgage payment), own (home is owned outright), and rent.
+I would expect those with mortgages to default less frequently than those who rent, both because there are credit requirements to get a mortgage and because those with mortgages might in general tend to be more established.
 Let's see whether this is actually the case:

 ```R
 ownership_status <- table(train$new_status,train$home_ownership,